Sekhar-ms/X-ray-Image-Denoising-for-Baggage-Screening/README.md

 python test1.py --path ./dataset --dataset non_fmd --mode uncalib

 # About dataset and data pre-processing
-- Create 20 folders with names as 1 to 20.
-According to this code 1 to 19 folders are used in training and 20th folders is used for testing.
+- Create 20 folders with names 1 to 20.
+According to this code, 1 to 19 folders are used in training, and 20th folders are used for testing.
 - During training and testing network takes only images of size 512 x 512.
 - If your images are not of that shape you need to mirror pad your images.
-For our experiment we mirror padded our images to 1024 x 1024 and did split each image into four 512 x 512 images.
+For our experiment, we mirror-padded our images to 1024 x 1024 and split each image into four 512 x 512 images.
-- After denoising those splits you can mearge those splits and crop out the mirror padded part.
+- After denoising those splits you can merge those splits and crop out the mirror padded part.
 - Code for mirror padding and splitting is given in ```padding_splitting.ipynb```
 - Code for merging the denoised images and cropping the mirror padded part is given in ```merge_crop.ipynb```